aichemydev/Wring_docs/docs/APPS/Set Up Apps.md

 {advanced_capture_all_elements: true, enable_recording_console_log: true, api_host:'https://wes.wring.dev'}) </script>
 ```

-Wring is the all in one solution for your application and website.
-The single easiest way to get started with Wring is right within your terminal and go direct to your website/application.
+Wring is the all in one solution for your Projectlication and website.
+The single easiest way to get started with Wring is right within your terminal and go direct to your website/Projectlication.
 Then run the following command:

 1. ssh `https://name-of-site.dev`, in our case `https://demo-calendar.wring.dev`